 Choosing a ‘running out of savings’ age that is earlier, means you will need a lower starting balance compared with a plan where you want your annual income to last until you reach at least age 100.

-The table below lists the lump sum you need on retirement to generate an annual income of $100,000 (indexed at 3%) a year, and you want the income to last until after the year you turn 91 (receive income for 25 years, and runs out from age 92, assuming retirement age is 66), or you want the income to last until after the year you turn 101 (receive income for 35 years, and runs out from age 102, assuming retirement age is 66).
+The table below lists the lump sum you need on retirement to generate an annual income of $100,000 (indexed at 3%) a year, and you want the income to last until the year after you turn 91 (receive income for 25 years, and runs out from age 92, assuming retirement age is 66), or you want the income to last until after you turn 101 (receive income for 35 years, and runs out from age 102, assuming retirement age is 66).

 The table below also provides several options depending on whether you are single or a couple (in later years you may be eligible for a PART Age Pension), and also depending on whether your retirement savings are generating a return of 3%, or 5% or 7%.

-Note: Although Age Pension age has increased to 65.5 years since July 2017, some Australians are still eligible to claim the Age Pension age at 65 years (due to their birth date, and currently being 65 years of age).
-This group will all turn 66 by June 2018.
-The table below assumes an Age Pension age of 66, but if your Age Pension age is older than 66, then just move the 25-year period or 35-year period accordingly.
+Note: The table below assumes an Age Pension age of 66, but if your Age Pension age is older than 66, then just move the 25-year period or 35-year period accordingly.
 For example, if your Age Pension age is 67 years, then the 25-year period runs from age 67 to age 93 (money runs out from age 93), and the 35-year period runs from age 67 to age 103 (money runs out from age 103).
 The PART Age Pension entitlement is minimal in most cases.

 Living on $100,000 a year (indexed): Lump sum required